 Make Your Grains Whole

-Minimally processed carbohydrates (carbs) are an important part of eating the Med Way.
-Go Med and eat well by using the carb choice continuum to guide your selections.
+Minimally processed carbohydrates are an important part of eating the Med Way.
+Go Med and eat well by using the carbohydrate choice continuum to guide your selections.

 Fruits, vegetables, and legumes